Mishka-Web/Mihail/README.md

 ### I am a Full-stack Developer.

 - I work at Haydex, I create multi-page and single-page websites and web applications.

-- I study technologies such as React and Vue.

-- In my free time, I solve problems on Codewars and read articles on Habr and Stackoverflow.

 <br>